jameshughes89/cs102/src/site/topics/collections/collections.rst

 Nonlinear Collections
 ---------------------

-* Sometimes there is no natural way to arrange our data in a nice sequential
+* Sometimes there is no natural way to arrange data in a linear sequence
 * Sometimes there are many successors
 * Sometimes the idea of successor does not make sense